fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

     return "Thanks for running the tests."
 ```

-Obviously, printing a thank-you message is rather silly.
-However, the ability
-to add information to the header can be extended to add a username and
-specify hardware used and versions under test.
-Really, anything you can
-convert to a string, you can stuff into the test header.

 Next, we’ll change the status reporting for tests to change F to O and FAILED to
-OPPORTUNITYfor improvement.
+OPPORTUNITY for improvement.
 There’s a hook function that allows for this type of
 shenanigans: pytest_report_teststatus():

 ```